-7. IMMEDIATE PRIORITIES FOR THE IMPLEMENTATION OF MED POL-PHASE III
+8. IMMEDIATE PRIORITIES FOR THE IMPLEMENTATION OF MED POL-PHASE III

-- 7.1 In view of the fact that MED POL-Phase III encompasses a wide range of important activities which require urgent implementation, the MED POL budget should be increased substantially.
-However, since such an increase does not appear feasible through the MED Trust Fund, it is considered necessary to seek for outside funding (see para 6.8).
-Until such outside assistance is possible, it is recommended that, during the initial stage of its implementation, the MED POL programme concentrates on a number of priority activities. - 7.2 The following activities (not in order of priority) which are in line with the Priority Fields of Activities adopted by the Contracting Parties (Barcelona, 1995) are recommended: - (a) Formulation, including the setting of priorities, and implementation of regional and national action plans for the control of land-based pollution. - The implementation of the LBS protocol will be the cornerstone of MED POL-Phase III.
-This implementation will be based on national and regional action plans.
-In order to formulate such plans, MED POL-Phase III will establish the priorities taking into account the characteristics of substances provided in the Annex to the Protocol. - (b) Formulation and implementation of a programme of coastal zone trend monitoring on a regional basis. - On the basis of the experience gained through MED POL-Phase I and II and in view of the objectives of MED POL-Phase III, national monitoring programmes will have to be designed or redesigned in order to satisfy national needs and enable the results of the programme to be used as a management tool for controlling marine pollution.
+- 8.1 In view of the fact that MED POL-Phase III encompasses a wide range of important activities that require urgent implementation, the MED POL budget should be increased substantially.
+However, since such an increase does not appear feasible through the MED Trust Fund, it is considered necessary to seek outside funding (see paragraph 7.8).
+Until such outside assistance is possible, it is recommended that, during the initial stage of its implementation, the MED POL Programme concentrate on a number of priority activities. - 8.2 The following activities (not in order of priority), which are in line with the Priority Fields of Activities adopted by the Contracting Parties (Barcelona, 1995), are recommended: - (a) Formulation, including the setting of priorities, and implementation of regional, subregional and national action plans, programmes and measures for the control of land-based pollution.

+The implementation of the LBS Protocol will be the cornerstone of MED POL-Phase III.
+This implementation will be based on national and regional action plans, programmes and measures.
+In order to formulate such action plans, programmes and measures, MED POL-Phase III will establish the priorities in accordance with those set out in the annexes to the LBS Protocol, taking into account the characteristics of substances provided in Annex I to the Protocol.

+(b) Formulation and implementation of a programme of coastal zone trend monitoring on a regional basis.

+On the basis of the experience gained through MED POL-Phases I and II and in view of the objectives of MED POL-Phase III, national monitoring programmes will have to be designed or redesigned in order to satisfy national needs and enable the results of the programme to be used as a management tool for controlling marine pollution.
 A number of fixed coastal stations from the national programmes will be selected for inclusion in a regional monitoring network for the establishment of trends in the Mediterranean.
-This programme will provide information which can be used for the assessment of the overall quality status of the Mediterranean Sea, as well as for the effectiveness of control measures taken. - (c) Identification of sources (especially major "hot spots") and assessment of loads of pollution. - The preparation of inventories of point- and non-point sources of pollution, particularly the land-based sources, and the monitoring of the pollution loads reaching the Mediterranean from these sources, is considered a high priority since such information is necessary for making management decisions.
-Within this context a list of major pollution "hot spots" in the Mediterranean will be prepared and relevant action plans (with economic aspects and timetables) for reduction and elimination of pollution will be developed and implemented.
+This programme will provide information that can be used for the assessment of the overall quality status of the Mediterranean Sea, as well as for the effectiveness of control measures taken.

+(c) Identification of sources (especially major "hot spots") and assessment of loads of pollution.

+The preparation of inventories of point and non-point sources of pollution, particularly the land-based sources, and the monitoring of the pollution loads reaching the Mediterranean from these sources, is considered a high priority since such information is necessary for making management decisions.
+Within this context, a list of major pollution "hot spots" in the Mediterranean will be prepared and relevant action plans (with economic aspects and timetables) for reduction and elimination of pollution will be developed and implemented.

-(d) Assistance to countries for the development and implementation of national monitoring programmes.
+(d) Assistance to countries for the formulation, development and implementation of national monitoring programmes.

-Although considerable progress was achieved during MED POL-Phase II, in many cases, national monitoring programmes have not yet produced the expected results either because the programme was not designed properly or was not implemented fully (temporal and spatial gaps) and the data were not of the required quality.
-Through MED POL-Phase III, assistance will be provided for the formulation of appropriate monitoring programmes to developing countries requesting it, as defined in paragraph 6.4.
+Although considerable progress was achieved during MED POL-Phase II, in many cases, national monitoring programmes have not yet produced the expected results, either because the programme was not designed properly or was not implemented fully (temporal and spatial gaps) and the data were not of the required quality.
+Through MED POL-Phase III, assistance will be provided for the formulation of appropriate monitoring programmes to developing countries requesting it, as defined in paragraph 7.4.

-(e) Assistance to countries (including capacity building) for the implementation and enforcement of adopted pollution control measures.
+(e) Assistance to countries (including capacity-building) for the implementation and enforcement of adopted pollution control measures.